Introduction to Reverse Mortgage Insurance

 How much is the mortgage insurance premium?

-On the HECM program, as of Jan 2024, the initial mortgage insurance premium charged is 2% of the property value or max claim (whichever is less).
-The current max claim is $1,149,825.
-The mortgage insurance renewal is 0.50%, charged annually on the loan’s outstanding balance.
+In 2025, the initial mortgage insurance premium for the HECM program is 2% of the property value or max claim (whichever is less).
+The current max claim is $1,209,750.
+The annual renewal is 0.50% of the loan’s outstanding balance.

 Q.